ioggstream/request-signing/draft-richanna-http-message-signatures.md

 There may be scenarios where attaching multiple signatures to a single message is useful:

+- A gateway attaches a signature over headers it adds (e.g., Forwarded) to messages already signed by the user agent.
+- A signer attaches two signatures signed by different keys, to be verified by different entities.

 This could be addressed by changing the Signature header syntax to accept a list of parameter sets for a single signature, e.g., by separating parameters with `";"` instead of `","`.
 It may also be necessary to include a signature identifier parameter.

 ### Support for incremental signing of header field value list items